 How can employees avoid getting burned out?
-You must deal with burnout no matter how much you love your job.
+You must deal with getting burned out no matter how much you love your job.
 It’s natural for our responsibilities to get the better of us, as it can get overwhelming.
-Whether it’s feelings of loneliness working alone or feeling suffocated in an office cubicle, there are a ton of reasons you’re burnt out.
+Whether its feelings of loneliness working alone or feeling suffocated in an office cubicle, there are a ton of reasons you’re burned out.

-Today, let’s talk about a few ways we can avoid being burnt out so we can perform our jobs in good health, both physically and mentally.
+Today, let’s talk about a few ways we can avoid being burned out so we can perform our jobs in good health, both physically and mentally.

 Taking breaks will help you avoid getting burned out.

 When you associate work with stress, it’s a mindset that becomes difficult to shake off.
 When you think of your workplace as somewhere to sit through, it becomes an enormous source of stress for you.
 That spiral is very hard to fight once it’s set in, so before it can even hook you in, take a break.
 Taking your breaks regularly is an excellent way to pace yourself while working.